plopezm/decorated-express/README.md

 ```

-The resource path is /auth and server path is /api/v1, so in order to perform a login request we have to request localhost:8080/api/v1/auth/login.
+The resource path is /tests and server path is /api/v1, so in order to call /hello method, we have to request localhost:8080/api/v1/tests/hello.

 # Adding resource middlewares